 A great starting point to solve this is by getting a job.
 Small, big, full-time or freelance, it’s up to you.
 However, do make sure they follow the laws of the country that you’re in and comply with your student visas.

-Let us walk you through the legal ways that you, as an international student can make some money:
+Let us walk you through the legal side hustles that you, as an international student, can do to make some money:

 Renting out property